Set up push notifications

 Set up push on iOS

 For the most part, we’ll set up push notifications for you when you run expo prebuild.
-But before you do, you’ll need to add some additional code to support push notifications for iOS.
+But before you can support push notifications for iOS devices, you need to add Push Notification capabilities to your project in XCode.

 2. Select your project, and then under Targets, select your main app.